CyberZenithX/Gemni-AI-Fact-checker/README.md

 ---

-**Summary**: This project is a **prototype AI fact-checking assistant** that combines Gemini’s reasoning power with a simple Streamlit UI to provide quick and interpretable fake news detection.
+**Summary**: This project is a **prototype AI fact-checking assistant** that combines Gemini’s reasoning and SerpAPI's searching power with a simple Streamlit UI to provide quick and interpretable fake news detection.